numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    memory management purposes, pointing to an object owning the data.
    It exists only to allow support of structured datatypes with subarrays within NumPy, which (currently) return views into the array.
+   The function returns an equivalent Python scalar (i.e. typically a NumPy scalar).
 3. ``__dtype_get_pyitem(self, item_pointer, base_obj) -> object``
    (initially hidden for new style user defined datatypes, may be exposed on user request).

+(The above is meant for C-API.
+A Python side API would have to use byte buffers or similar to implement this, which may be useful e.g. for prototyping.)

 This largely corresponds to the current definitions.
 Note the the last item may be hidden from user defined datatypes.